 Jonathan received his undergraduate degree from Quinnipiac University (B.S., 1999), and graduated from the Quinnipiac University School of Law, magna cum laude (2005).
 While he attended law school, he worked full-time as a law clerk for a well-known litigation firm.

 Jonathan resides in Wallingford with his wife, daughter, and twin boys.
-He is a long-standing volunteer, board member and past president of the local chapter of JDRF (formerly the Juvenile Diabetes Research Foundation).
-He frequently presents and consults with families about anti-discrimination laws that protect students who have been diagnosed with type one diabetes.
+He is a long-standing volunteer, including as a board member and past president of the local chapter of JDRF (formerly the Juvenile Diabetes Research Foundation).
+He frequently presents and consults, or represents with families about anti-discrimination laws that protect students who have been diagnosed with type one diabetes.
 Jonathan is also a current board member of ASRC (Autism Services and Resources of Connecticut).
 He has been active in the community, including his service on the Charter Revision Commission (charter approved at the 2017 municipal election).